 - Emergency Changes that be implemented immediately, such as in the event of a major incident

 - Normal Changes, or anything not covered under standard or emergency change categories

 Any changes that have a low risk of failure should be handled as standard changes.
 The majority of changes within an organization should be standard, with resolution and rollback procedures in place in the event of a problem.
 Standard changes following a known procedure can be pre-approved and resolved without the CAB.
 This lets the CAB spend its time on emergency changes and other duties.

-The goal is modelling changes so they can be pre-approved quicker and implemented.
-As the volume of standard changes increases, there's an opportunity for more change automation with less need for CAB involvement.
+The goal is modeling changes so they can be pre-approved quicker and implemented.
+As the volume of standard changes increases, there’s an opportunity for more change automation with less need for CAB involvement.

 Even if the CAB may have originally reviewed every change in your organization, it doesn’t have to continue operating like that.

 “Having the CAB sign off every change request might have been the only way the organization knew how to address the auditing requirement in the past,” says DevOps consultant Kaimar Karu.
 “This was definitely not the advice in the ITIL guidance.”